 Find the proceeding tools for serving monarch caterpillar food and other suggested raising supplies on our Top Raising Tools & Resources Page

-You could easily place 6-8 stem cuttings on an old styrofoam egg carton.
+You could easily place 6-8 stem cuttings across an egg carton.
 Since the cartons are so light, place a couple rocks inside the empty carton to hold it in place.
-Fill the picks with water and stick your cutting through the pre-made hole in the lid.
+Space out the picks across the carton.

-B. Floral Picks, Food Storage Containers, Marbles/Vase Fillers
+B. Floral Picks w/ Stem Cuttings, Food Storage Containers, Marbles/Vase Fillers

 Pierce the middle of the storage container lid with a sharp knife, than stick a phillips head screwdriver through the hole.
 Put marbles or vase fillers inside the container and put on the lid.
 The marbles/vase fillers will hold each pick in place and keep the cutting upright.

 Use a raised styrofoam lid so the floral picks won’t pierce the cage floor.
 Place a flat rock in the middle of the lid to keep it in place.

 Use the same food storage container as B, but this time put the cuttings directly through each lid hole.
 If there are any small holes the caterpillar could crawl through, cover them with small strips of duct tape after the cutting has been inserted into the water.

 If you want a container that holds more water use a wider container (ie food container, short jar) instead of a taller container (ie gatorade bottle, water bottle) because tall containers are more likely to tip over. 😱